5 Ways SharePoint can Improve Document Management

 A SharePoint Document Management System removes these types of issues, through the use of Version Control.
-All documents will exist as either Minor or Major Versions (dependant on your specific configuration) which means that all updates to a document are tracked, and all users will be linking to the same documentation at all times.
+All documents will exist as either Minor or Major Versions (dependant on your specific configuration).
+This means that all updates to a document are tracked, and all users will be linking to the same documentation at all times.
 This is also enhanced by the next way that SharePoint can improve Document Management;

 Easy to find documents

-Being able to locate documentation easily, ensures that users are aware of the single version of the truth, where it is stored and who has ownership – if modifications are required.
+Being able to locate documentation easily, ensures that users are aware of the single version of the truth, where it is and who has ownership – if modifications are required.

 Microsoft Teams and Yammer, are tools that are in place to improve communications.
-This allows users to converse about documentation, and be more open with one another, adding further functionality to your DMS system straight “out of the box”.
+This allows users to converse about documentation, and be more open with one another.
+Adding further functionality to your DMS system straight “out of the box”.